Jim Hendry

-James Hendry (born July 27, 1955) is an American baseball coach and executive.
+James Hendry (born July 27, 1955) is an American baseball executive.
 He is a special assistant for New York Yankees general manager Brian Cashman, and is a former general manager of the Chicago Cubs.

 Hendry was promoted to Cubs general manager on July 5, 2002, by former Cubs president/CEO Andy MacPhail.
 He worked for the Cubs from 1995 to 2011.
 Prior to his promotion to GM, he was named assistant GM and player personnel director on October 12, 2001, and previously the director of player development, in charge of both scouting and minor league operations.
 He was a coach for the Creighton Bluejays of Creighton University from 1984 to 1991.

 Early life

 Hendry graduated from Spring Hill College, where he majored in communications and journalism.
 He could not find a job in broadcasting and took a job as a high school teacher and baseball coach in Miami.
 This led to a job at Creighton University in 1983, and he was promoted to head coach in the middle of the 1984 season.
 Following Creighton's 1991 College World Series appearance, Hendry was named National Coach of the Year.
 He left Creighton later that year to become special assistant to then Florida Marlins GM Dave Dombrowski, and also coached minor league teams in 1993 and 1994.
 Jim has two kids, Lauren and John.